We are business consultants specializing in food system planning and sustainable food business development.

 Honolulu, HI

-Kōkua Kalihi Valley Comprehensive Family Services (KKV) is a community health center created in 1972 to meet the local region’s need for proper health care.
-KKV’s mission is to “work toward healing, reconciliation and the alleviation of suffering in Kalihi Valley through strong relationships that honor culture and foster health and harmony.”
-The ROOTS Program of KKV supports this mission with a variety of programs that provide direct assistance, training, education, and connection through growing, preparing, and sharing food as a community.
-New Venture Advisors developed a strategic plan to clarify the operating structure and financial performance of the programs and enterprises within the ROOTS Program today and to provide a roadmap for the future.
+Kōkua Kalihi Valley Comprehensive Family Services is a community health center that works toward healing, reconciliation and the alleviation of suffering in Kalihi Valley through strong relationships that honor culture and foster health and harmony.
+Its ROOTS Program supports this mission with programs that provide direct assistance, training, education, and connection through growing, preparing, and sharing food as a community.
+New Venture Advisors developed a strategic plan to clarify its operating structure and financial performance, and to provide a roadmap for the future.
 Learn more about our strategic consulting services >>

 Whatcom Local Food Campus